Niltonjuniorphd/Starbucks_project/README.md

 memory usage: 20.5+ MB
 ```

 - Drop the column `amount`
+- The column `reward` has (134002) missing values because the `event` associated to it is only the `offer_completed`.
 - The column `gender` has (18776) missing values and and three categories: `F`, `M`, `O`.
 - The column `income` has (18776) missing values, the same as the column `gender`.
-Two strategy: will be adopted: 1- drop the data and 2- modeling and predict the missing values.
+(Two strategy will be adopted: 1- drop the data and 2- modeling and predict the missing values)